Nicolas-RENOIR/Earthquake-prediction/README.md

-# EarthquakePrediction
-Predicted earthquakes by analyzing trends and connections in a dataset of last year's earthquake records 🌍
+The final project for my 'Data Science & AI' class involved predicting earthquakes by identifying trends, examining phenomena, and establishing relevant connections.
+We used a dataset containing records of earthquakes from the previous year.
+Our task was to test various artificial intelligence models to reliably forecast seismic events.